View Publications

 Biography

-Dr. Lisa A. Brooks has been an educator since 1992.
-She has held positions in public and private elementary schools and has experience as a middle school teacher, mentor, mathematics coach, internship supervisor, and clinical coordinator.
-She has been a full-time faculty member at UCF since 2009.
-She provides professional development for educators, school leaders, and district leaders.
+Dr. Lisa A. Brooks is a senior lecturer in the School of Teacher Education at the University of Central Florida.
+She has experience in public and private K-8 school settings including teaching, mentoring, coaching, and supervising.
+She has over 27 years of experience in education and has been a full-time faculty member at UCF since 2009.
+She is an award-winning author who provides professional development for educators, school leaders, and district leaders.
+She has contributed to national and international education journals and is co-author of Making Sense of Mathematics for Teaching Grades K-2 and Making Sense of Mathematics for Teaching the Small Group.
 Her research focuses on helping teachers facilitate student discourse to increase conceptual understanding of mathematics.

 Areas of Expertise